Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 Kingdom Differences, God's Plan:

-Evidence abounds of God’s of desire for all people to know Him and have a relationship with Him.
+Evidence abounds of God’s desire for all people to know Him and have a relationship with Him.
 The Word of God tells that story from beginning to end.

 Genesis 1:27